FernandoHidalgo25/FernandoHidalgo25.github.io/_posts/2020-11-08-what_to_study_for_project_2_review.markdown

 Read
 Update
 Delete

-trainer = Trainer.create(:username => "Jake", :email => "jake@gmail.com", :password => "123")
-pokemon = Pokemon.create(:name => "Charmander", :pokemon_type => "fire")
-Child does not know who it is until they know who they belong to trainer.pokemon << pokemon  to give him the variable of pokemon we just made This should give the pokemon an ID can use .new then .save
-Trainer.last.update(:username => "Cheese")
-Trainer.find(4).update(:username => "Pasta")
-Trainer.find(4).delete
-Class Trainer
-has_many: pokemon
-Trainer is the parent class and knows their child Class Pokemon
-belongs_to: trainer
-Pokemon is the child class and doesn’t know who it belongs to so you let em know by “<<“ Restful routing is a convention to help keep clear naming routes like /signup is to the signup page when we call .tap on an Object, we can insert extra operations before any other code executes Config.ru is the .exe file mapped the to Run app controller or use the other controllers because trainer and pokemon controllers inherit from app con [7:49 PM] .
+Restful routing is a convention to help keep clear naming routes like /signup is to the signup page when we call .tap on an Object, we can insert extra operations before any other code executes Config.ru is the .exe file mapped the to Run app controller or use the other controllers because trainer and pokemon controllers inherit from app con

-[7:49 PM] .
-[7:49 PM] .
-[7:49 PM] .when we call .tap on an Object, we can insert extra operations before any other code executes seed file is dummy data so the app can function interpolate
+seed file is dummy data so the app can function interpolate
 ActiveRecord can use ruby method sqlite